 Candidates for the Builder's course must pass the examinations in the common branches, but need not pass in the studies of the preliminary year unless they shall desire to pursue other studies than those marked in the following schedule.
 Fee, \$10 per term.

-- 1. Wood Construction: Projection Drawing; Shop Practice (Carpentry and Joinery). - Stone, Brick, and Metal Construction; Architectural Drawing; Shop Practice (Stair Building). - Estimates, Agreements and Specifications, Heating and Ventilation; Architectural Designing; Shop Practice (Cabinet Making).
+- z.
+Stone, Brick, and Metal Construction; Agricultural Drawing; Shop Practice (Stair Building). - 3.
+Estimates, Agreements and Specifications; Heating and Ventilation; Architectural Designing; Shop Practice (Cabinet Making).